Unitarization of infinite-range forces: graviton-graviton scattering: Treatment of the infinite-range nature of the interactions

 where $B(q,\mu)$ represents the correction to the processes given by single soft (virtual) graviton exchange and where the IR divergence is regularized by a graviton mass $\mu$ \eqref{eq:WeinbergGen}.
 The variable $\mfl$ is a cutoff in $|\mathbf{q}|$ that separates the regions of ``hard'' and ``soft'' graviton momenta and is chosen to be low enough to justify the iteration of diagrams leading to Eq.~\eqref{eq:WeinbergGen}.

-The integral in this equation gives an imaginary contribution for every pair of either initial or final particles in the scattering process that is independent of their spins.
-This can be entirely expressed in terms of the Lorentz invariant relative velocity $\beta_{ab}$ of the two particles involved, $a$ and $b$, in the rest frame of either,
+The integral in this equation gives a diverging imaginary contribution for every pair of either initial or final particles in the scattering process that is independent of their spins\footnote{The divergence of the real part is not of concern here since it does not appear in the Born series.
+Its cancellation in inclussive processes is due to the radiation of soft photons \cite{Weinberg:1965nx}.}.
+This contribution can be entirely expressed in terms of the Lorentz invariant relative velocity $\beta_{ab}$ of the two particles involved, $a$ and $b$, in the rest frame of either,

 where $p_a$ and $p_b$ are the four-vectors of the particles with masses $m_a$ and $m_b$, respectively.
-The contribution to the phase factor of a given pair of initial or final particles that is obtained by explicitly solving the integral in Eq.~\eqref{eq:WeinbergGen} is \cite{Weinberg:1965nx}
+The phase factor of interest that stems from Eq.~\eqref{eq:WeinbergGen} for a given pair of initial or final particles is \cite{Weinberg:1965nx}

 The total exponential factor $S_c(s)$ in our case is given by

 where we have taken the massless limit replacing $\beta_{ab}$ by $\beta=1-2m^4/s^2+{\cal O}(m^8)$, and have taken into account that $(p_a+p_b)^2=s$ for both pairs of either incoming or outgoing gravitons.
 As we will see below in Sec.~\ref{sec.200805.2} the IR divergence can also be derived using dimensional regularization (see also \cite{Naculich:2011ry,Ware:2013zja}).